rajiv-shankar/Udacity-FEND-Project-6/README.md

 ### SUITE 4: test new feed selection
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**TEST 4.1**:  ascertain when a new feed is loaded by the loadFeed function that the content actually changes

+To use this webpage and the testing app:
+1. Download the files or clone [this repository] (https://github.com/rajiv-shankar/Udacity-FEND-Project-6)
+2. Open index.html